Create-With-Code-Master/1.1-Start-Your-3D-Engines/docs/learning-targets.md

 # Learning Targets

 By the end of this lesson, you will be able to:
-* Fork a repository on GitHub
-* Clone starter code from GitHub using GitHub Desktop

 * Add a project to Unity Hub
 * Open a project through Unity Hub
 * Navigate 3D space and the Unity Editor comfortably